stefmsft/SurfUtil/README.md

         ...
 You should have a reimaged Surface after 20 minutes

+## Supported parameters
++ Drive          : This is the letter of the drive holding your usb key
++ WindowsVersion : This is
++ SurfaceModel   : This is
++ WindowsEdition : This is
++ WindowsVersion : This is
++ WindowsVersion : This is
++ WindowsVersion : This is

 ## Supported model
 Here is below the list of Surface Model supported with the current version of the tool :
++ 'Surface Go'
 + 'Surface Pro'
 + 'Surface Pro LTE'
 + 'Surface Book'